RamiyaSiva/Sashimi/README.md

-# AMP-PD Data Processing Pipeline
+# AMP-PD Allele Aware RNA Analysis

 This project can be divided into three phases:
 1. Running the Variant Aware Alignment Workspace on Terra